 No products in the cart.

-Cannabis and Hemp Law and Practice in California: The Nuts and Bolts (CA)
+Cannabis and Hemp Law and Business in California (CA)

 - Course Summary

 It has been 3 years since California voted to legalize the recreational use of cannabis.
 And since that time, there have been many changes, new rules and an explosion in the hemp and CBD market.
 The latter has created a lot of confusion, among all involved in the industry (and even consumers).

 For those attorneys who want to expand their practice and serve clients in this area, or those who already counsel clients related to Medical Marijuana and want to find out about the changes and ramifications of the legalization of cannabis for recreational use, Hemp and CBD, this program is for you.

 What should you know about advising clients in the cannabis industry?
 What are the issues your clients, you, and your law firms face?

 You will learn about the impact and regulations related to California’s legalization of marijuana.

 We’ll discuss the various issues you need to look out for when representing clients in this industry, including topics such as: